-PhD, Library and Information Science, University of Illinois (in progress)
+PhD, Information Sciences, Illinois (in progress)

 MS, Communication, University of Illinois